DMARC Validator - Check DMARC Record

 When an email is sent, the "From" contains the domain name after @ within the email address.
 Your DKIM should also have the same domain name embedded into the key string.

-DMARC tries to tie the SPF and DKIM results to the email content, particularly to the domain found in the "From" header of an email.
+DMARC tries to tie the SPF and DKIM results to the email content, particularly to the domain in an email's "From" header.

-Having the SPF and DKIM align means that your email will pass the DMARC validation.
+Having the SPF and DKIM align means your email will pass the DMARC test.

 How to implement a DMARC record on your domain?